 Section 5.
-Residency requirement; age; nonpartisan.
-A person may not be a Senator unless the person at the commencement of the period for which the person is elected has been 5 years a citizen of the United States, has reached the age of 21 years, has been a resident in this State one year, is not affiliated with a political party and for the 3 months next preceding the time of the person's election has been and, during the period for which elected, continues to be a resident in the district that the person represents.
+Residency requirement; age.
+A person may not be a Senator unless the person at the commencement of the period for which the person is elected has been 5 years a citizen of the United States, has reached the age of 21 years, has been a resident in this State one year and for the 3 months next preceding the time of the person's election has been and, during the period for which elected, continues to be a resident in the district that the person represents.